26-Jun-2017, 09:57 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in British's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within British, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Another extremely positive quality in his colourful and individualistic nature is his innate sense of honour, for this reflects his identification with the values of the fairy-tale world.
-Princes are noble and princesses gracious, and British will try to be both.
-This [...]
+But he misses little about other people, and can be best helped and supported in his journey into life through a willingness on the part of parents to be open and honest about any conflicts or problems in the family.
+Another extremely positive quality in his colourful and [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in British's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
 If pressed he can also be reasonably practical, and can handle his everyday responsibilities and tasks.
 He is much tougher than he seems, and does not need to be overprotected.
 But he is a true romantic at heart, and will determinedly turn his back on anything mean, brutish [...] [..]
 For British they are more important, and parents may need to recognise that, for him, these apparently superficial aspects of life are profound symbols of a benign and beautiful world where people are gracious and kind to one another and things always happen for some ultimate [...]
 Hidden traits [..]
 Deep down he does not forget the hurts and disappointments he experiences, and a gap may develop as he gets older between his conscious attitude and his more visceral reactions to difficult experiences.
 His tendency to deny or disconnect from painful, angry feelings may [...]
 IV.
 Emotional Needs and Patterns in Relationships